Pinwheel Sandwiches

 Flatbread French Toast Roll Ups

 For breakfast or dessert, the pinwheel varieties are endless.
 This strawberry French toast roll-up is the perfect way to serve this brunch classic in a delightfully bite-sized way.
-From Carlsbad Cravings.
+Recipe from Carlsbad Cravings.

 Irena Macri